Drug Offenses, SC

 Over 28 grams of Marijuana is judged as prima facie guilt to distribute and it is a felony with heavier penalties and longer possible jail time.
 If charged with trafficking that means you were judged to be in possession of over 10lb of Marijuana, this can lead to 1-30 years in prison and up to $250,000 in fines depending on the specific amount held.

 Simple possession of cocaine, cocaine based substances, or methamphetamine is judged as having up to 1 gram on your person.
 Possession with intent to distribute is judged as more than 1 gram and up to 10.
 Above 10 grams is deemed as trafficking and can lead to 3 to 30 years in prison and a hefty fine.

 Have you been charged with a Drug Offense?

 If you’ve been accused or charged with possession or another drug-based offense in South Carolina, you’re facing some serious and potentially life-changing charges.

 It’s important you keep a clear head the best you can.
 It’s also important you do not say anything to law enforcement or make any statements before talking to an attorney.

 We’re here to help.
 Contact our law firm at (803) 433-5368 for a confidential, free consultation. as soon as you can.
-Our lawyers are experienced in handling domestic violence cases in South Carolina.
+Our lawyers are experienced in handling drug charges in South Carolina.